Updated: Mar 25, 2021

 There are two types of student loans available: federal student loans administered by the US Department of Education and private student loans offered by financial institutions such as banks and credit unions.
 Your child should fill out the Free Application for Federal Student Aid (FAFSA®) to apply for financial aid, including federal student loans.
 Federal student loans come with flexible repayment plans but there are limits to how much you can borrow.

 Private student loans can help cover any additional costs not covered by savings, grants, scholarships and federal student loans.
-Typically, there are fewer repayment options than federal student loans; however, private student loans can ensure students have the funding they need to cover their education expenses.
-On the plus side, many private loans tend to have no origination fees, whereas most federal student loans do.
+Typically, there are fewer repayment options than federal student loans; however, private student loans can cover the cost of attendance minus financial aid received.
+On the plus side, many private loans tend to have no origination fees, whereas federal student loans do.
 Learn more about Discover undergraduate student loans.

-Taking on federal student loans is a way many young people can pay for college without needing a credit check.
-For many types of federal student loans and most private student loans, the student is the primary borrower.
+Taking out a federal student loan is a way many young people can pay for college without needing a credit check.
+For most federal and private student loans, the student is the primary borrower.

 You may need to cosign for your child to help them qualify for a private student loan, since those are based on credit.
 Cosigning may also help them get a lower interest rate.
 Being a cosigner means you are legally responsible for the loan if the borrower doesn't make payments.